Skin · Condition

 Post-inflammatory hypopigmentation often resolves spontaneously over 6–12 months as melanocytes recover.
 Gentle skincare without irritants supports this recovery.
 Daily SPF 50 is important — it prevents the surrounding skin from tanning darker, which makes the lighter patches more visible.
 For established hypopigmentation lasting over a year, clinical intervention is typically needed.
 Vitiligo has specific medical treatments (topical steroids, calcineurin inhibitors, UVB phototherapy) that sit outside aesthetic clinic scope — we refer appropriately where that's the right pathway.

-For cosmetic hypopigmentation (post-inflammatory, post-treatment), microneedling is the most useful clinical tool.
-At Feonix Aesthetics, Secret RF creates micro-channels that trigger melanocyte activation and encourages repigmentation of the affected area.
+For cosmetic hypopigmentation (post-inflammatory, post-treatment), the Fotona non-ablative fractional thulium laser is our primary clinical tool.
+The 1927nm fractional thulium delivers controlled micro-injury into the affected skin, prompting melanocyte migration from surrounding pigmented tissue and encouraging natural repigmentation.
+Pricing is £350 per session, £945 for a course of three (10% saving), or £1,680 for a course of six (20% saving).
+Secret RF microneedling supports the response by creating additional micro-channels that prompt melanocyte reactivation.
 Chemical peels can gently even tone by reducing surrounding pigmentation to match the lighter patch.
 Mesotherapy delivers amino acids and vitamins that support melanocyte function.
-For established vitiligo, we refer to dermatology for medical management — aesthetic clinic treatment isn't the primary pathway.
+Results vary by underlying cause; for established vitiligo, we refer to dermatology for medical management — aesthetic clinic treatment isn't the primary pathway.

 Hypopigmentation treatment is gradual.
 Microneedling-induced repigmentation develops over 3–6 months across a course of 4–6 sessions.
 Results vary significantly by cause and individual — post-inflammatory hypopigmentation responds better than genetic or autoimmune causes.
 Realistic expectations are important; complete repigmentation isn't always achievable, but meaningful improvement in appearance typically is.
 Your consultation will be honest about what to expect based on your specific hypopigmentation pattern.

 Start with a consultation at our Coventry clinic (15 Little Park Street).
 Your clinician identifies the type and cause — we'll refer to dermatology if vitiligo or medical causes are suspected.
-For cosmetic hypopigmentation suitable for clinic treatment, we design a microneedling and peel protocol with honest expectations.
+For cosmetic hypopigmentation suitable for clinic treatment, we design a Fotona thulium laser, microneedling and peel protocol with honest expectations about likely outcomes.
 Clients travelling from Leamington Spa or further afield are welcome — consultations can be booked at either Feonix location.
-Secret RF from £650 per session.
+Fotona thulium is £350 per session, £945 for a course of three (10% saving), or £1,680 for a course of six (20% saving); Secret RF from £650 per session.
 Klarna finance is available.

 Hypopigmentation treatment is gradual and honest — some causes respond well, others need dermatology.
 A consultation at Feonix Aesthetics gives you a realistic plan and the right pathway, whether that's with us or via referral.